Cleaning Moss From a Wooden Fence

 Regular Maintenance is the Best Way to Keep Moss Away

 If you clean your wooden fence on a regular basis, you won’t end up with a big buildup of moss.
 To keep your fence as clean as possible, just use plain water and a scrub brush, or a pressure washer on a low setting to avoid damage.
 That way you won’t be using any chemicals that could harm the wood, damage your grass or landscaping, or seep into the soil and potentially get into the groundwater sources in your local area.
-Of course, sometimes water and a good scrubbing just isn’t enough.
+Of course, sometimes water and a good scrubbing just aren’t enough.

 Homemade Moss Remover